To improve your sleep, the first thing you need to do is to get a baseline of where it is at.

 The last objective measures that we can use to monitor our sleep are all of the new trackers and mobile apps that are being developed by companies recently for mass consumption by the general public.
 Some of these work by placing a phone or apparatus under your sheet or pillow, which is fine if you sleep alone, but not so good if you share the bed with a partner, as it is likely to pick up their movement too.

 The three activity trackers that I have tried over the last few years are the Misfit Ray, the Fitbit Charge and the Jawbone UP3:

-The UP3 was definitely the most accurate for recording my sleep, and with the added benefit of the heart rate monitor gave me a reading of light sleep, deep sleep and REM sleep, whilst the other two only gave me light vs deep sleep.
-The Jawbone was the most expensive however, and the last time I checked the stores in Melbourne, I couldn’t find Jawbone products anywhere.
+The UP3 was definitely the most accurate for recording my sleep, and with the added benefit of the heart rate monitor gave me a reading of light sleep, deep sleep and REM sleep, while the other two only gave me light vs deep sleep.
+The Jawbone was the most expensive, however, and the last time I checked the stores in Melbourne, I couldn’t find Jawbone products anywhere.